DWTechs/efficient-git/content/tag.md

 ## Create annotated Tags

-You can use Gitlab graphics interface to create a tag.
+You can use Github or Gitlab graphics interface to create a tag.

 Annotated tags are stored as full objects in the Git database.
 They’re checksummed; contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
-It’s generally recommended that you create annotated tags so you can have all this information; but if you want a temporary tag or for some reason don’t want to keep the other information, lightweight tags are available too.

 ```bash
 git tag -a v1.4 -m "my version 1.4 is cool"